Pfed-prog/NextJsExplorer/README.md

-# NextJs Ethereum Explorer
+# NextJs EVM Explorer

-Here are some of the key features of the Ethereum Contract Explorer:
+Here are some of the key features of the EVM Smart Contract Explorer:

 Contract Search: The application allows users to search for Ethereum contracts by their address.
 Once a contract is found, users can view its details such as the contract's ABI.